sqlballs/MicrosoftFabricPre-Con/README.md

 In this workshop you'll cover these topics:

-- Introduction and Overview:	Introduction of the course, Basic Concepts, Services, Roles, Benchmarks.
+- Introduction and Overview:	Introduction of the Workshop, Basic Concepts, Services, Roles, Benchmarks.
 Verification of pre-requisites
 - Data Warehouse and Data Integration:	Understanding and creating Workspaces, creating a Data Warehouse, connecting and managing, ingesting data with pipelines and data flows
 - The Data Lakehouse:	Creating a Lakehouse, Linking data, using Spark to create new data sets in the Lakehouse
 - The Fabric Developer Experience:	Using Co-Pilot, SSMS, VS Code, and development best-practices